Connect with us

 The Bottom Line

-We’re happy to see LG continuing to invest its money and engineering resources into bringing OLED technology to its peak levels of performance.
+We’re happy to see LG continuing to invest its money and engineering resources into advancing OLED technology to its peak levels of performance.
 The new 2026 line-up looks pretty impressive in person, and we’re excited to see LG’s best Tandem RGB OLED panel featured in their more affordable C series line, though we would have preferred that to make it to all C series screen sizes instead of just the two largest screens.
-Also, company reps told us that the premium to upgrade from G6 to W6 should be reasonable.
+Also, company reps told us that the premium to upgrade from G6 to W6 should be “reasonable.”
 While precise pricing and availability has not yet been announced, we expect it to be inline with last year’s models and we expect these TVs to start rolling out some time in March or April.

 Check Out LG’s Sound Suite H7, the first Soundbar with Dolby Atmos FlexConnect